brainsstorm/BrainsStorm/README.md

 ![Banner Image](./img/banner.png)

-Welcome to the landing page of **BrainsStorm**, future billion-dollar tech company.
+Welcome to the landing page of **BrainsStorm**.
 The revolution is coming, and we are excited to have you on this journey with us.
-This project is currently under development, but we assure you something incredible is on the way!
+This unicorn is currently under development, but we assure you something incredible is on the way!

 Visit our official website [BrainsStorm](https://brainsstorm.co).

 ## Project Overview

-This repository holds the 'Coming Soon' landing page for our future platform.
+The repository holds the 'Coming Soon' landing page for our future platform.
 The site is built with cutting-edge web technologies such as Three.js for 3D rendering and WebGL for graphics.

 ## Features